jhumelsine/jhumelsine.github.io/_posts/2023-11-03-hexagonal-architecture-dependencies-knowledge.md

 Stable/Fixed components are _adults_.
 They don’t tend to depend upon other components, but other components depend upon them.
 The more dependency an adult component has, the more Fixed and Stable it needs to be.
 That’s because a change to it may have disaster effects upon the rest of the design.

 Unstable/Flexible components are _teenagers_.
 They depend upon other components, but other components don’t depend upon them.
-They can change at a moments notice.
+They can change at a moment's notice.

 #### The Stable Dependencies Principle Summary
 Given the definitions above, the Stable Dependencies Principle basically states that dependency/knowledge should flow in the direction toward stability.